Solar Pool Covers

 Selecting a Solar Cover For Your Solar Cover Reel

-All solar pool covers or sometimes called swimming pool solar covers are not created equal.
+All solar pool cover rollers and swimming pool solar covers are not created equal.
 Most people will look at the cost of a solar blanket and pick the lowest price.
 When you are already spending a lot of money on pool maintenance saving a few dollars here in there helps, right.
 That may be true for some things, but it isn’t the case for solar covers for inground pools.
 As mentioned above solar covers are a lot like bubble wrap, and if you ever popped bubble wrap you will know what I mean.
 Some bubble wrap pops easy and some you almost have to step on to pop the bubbles.
 Your kids may love popping the bubble and drive you crazy.
 It is the same thing the harder it is to pop the bubble the longer your solar cover will last.

 The thickness of the cover will determine how long it lasts in years or seasons.
 Typically the thinnest blanket will last between two to three years or seasons with the thickest solar blankets lasting 5 to 7 years.
 The thickness ranges from 8 mils to 16 mils.
-For our solar pool cover reel we recommend a minimum of 12 mils.
+For our solar pool cover reel for inground pools, we recommend a minimum of 12 mils.
 The increased thickness will make it harder to blow away and last longer.

 Tip:Try to avoid low cost solar blankets that are 8 mils or less.